formatjs/formatjs/translated/pt-PT/website/docs/react-intl.md

 ## Runtime Requirements

-**We support IE11 & 2 most recent versions of Edge, Chrome & Firefox.**
+**We support IE11 & 2 most recent versions of Edge, Chrome, Firefox & Safari.**

 React Intl relies on these `Intl` APIs: